lewisfish/Triton-dolphin/README.md

   -bs BATCHSIZE, --batchsize BATCHSIZE Batchsize for training, evaluation etc.\
   -f FEATURES, --features FEATURES Number of features to use from CNN in Triton model.\
   -test                 If supplied then run on test data instead of validation data.\
+  -s SEED, --seed SEED  Set seed for the current run.
+Default is 1.

+### Example

+To train a CNN:
+  - `python classify-main.py -t --epochs 30 --modelpath cnn-model.pth --arch resnet --type CNN --optim Adam -lr 1e-4 --batchsize 16`

+To infer on the Triton model with DenseNet at triton-model.pth on the test set:
+  - `python classify-main.py -i --modelpath triton-model.pth --arch densenet --modeltype Triton --batchsize 32 --features 6 -test`

+To tune the hyperparmeters of the model:
+  - `python classify-main.py -o`

 ## Installation